BalazsBis/earthengine-exporter/README.md

 ## Usage
 1. Open the notebook in [Google Colab](https://colab.research.google.com)
 2. Configure `MODE`, `START_DATE`, datasets, and other parameters.
-3. Run all cells — exports will appear in your Google Drive folder.
+3. Run all cells and exports will appear in your Google Drive folder.

 ## Notes